taranahassan/Elections_Analysis/README.md

 The analysis of the election results identify:
 - There are a total of 369,711 votes casted in this election.
 - There were a total of 3 candidates running for this race:

-      a) Charles Casper Stockham
+      - Charles Casper Stockham
-      b) Diana DeGette
+      - Diana DeGette
-      c) Raymon Anthony Doane
+      - Raymon Anthony Doane

 - Each candidate results were:

-      a) Charles Casper Stockham received 23% of the vote and 85,213 number of votes.
+      - Charles Casper Stockham received 23% of the vote and 85,213 number of votes.
-      b) Diana DeGette received 73.8% of the vote and 272,892 number of votes.
+      - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-      c) Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
+      - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

 - The winner of the election was Diana DeGette leading with 73.8% of the vote and 272,892 number of votes.